EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 you get to 7.

 Once at 7, the output will be 7, and positive changes will be ignored till you get back up to 10.
 If you go to 11, the back of the window will then move to 8.

+## The raw data API endpoint

+Go to the URL of this form:

+`kaithemapi.wsPrefix()+"/widgets/wsraw?widgetid=${obj.tagPoints[i].dataSourceWidget.uuid|u}",`

+And if you have read permissions, you will get tag data updates as raw data.
+Added to support video playback with mpegts.js